 Balance – no single interest category constitutes a majority of the BRC membership

 Size – the number of members should be sufficient to resolve all comments in a reasonable time frame but not so large as to make it very difficult to attain a quorum during a telecom or an ad hoc meeting.
-For a telecon or ad hoc meeting a BRC quorum is attained when greater than 50% of BRC members are present.
+For a telecon or ad hoc meeting a BRC quorum is attained when greater than 50% of the approved BRC members are present.
 Alternate designates may substitute for an absent BRC member and count towards a quorum, but alternate designates shall also be approved by the WG.

-Voting rights – all BRC members must be 802.15 voting members
+Voting rights – all BRC members must be 802.15 voting members at the formation of the BRC.

+Re-affirmation

+A BRC shall be reaffirmed at each session (either Interim or Plenary) at the opening plenary meeting.

 Ballot Resolution Committee Chair

 The BRC Chair shall be appointed by the WG Chair.